Frequently Asked Questions & Information

 What is a home inspection performed by a Home Inspector?

-A home inspection is an objective “visual” examination of the physical structure and systems of a house, from the roof to the foundation performed by a Licensed Home Inspector.
+A home inspection is an objective “visual” examination of the physical structure and systems of a house, from the roof to the foundation performed by a Certified Home Inspector.

 What does a home inspection include?